scorelab/kute/README.md

 7. Wait for a few seconds and the app should start on your device(android phone or emulator)
 8. Make sure you are connected to internet.

+Note currently use facebook credentails given below to access the application.

 ## Test users.

 user 01